- NAME AND OBJECTIVES

 Notwithstanding any other provisions of these bylaws, IYNC shall not carry on any other activities not permitted to be carried on (a) by an organization exempt from Federal income tax under section 501(c)(3) of the Internal Revenue Code of 1954 (or the corresponding provision of any future United States Internal Revenue Law) or (b) by an organization, contributions to which are deductible under Section 170(c)(2) of the Internal Revenue Code of 1954 (or the corresponding provision of any future United States Internal Revenue Law).

-1. The Elected Officers shall strive to make decisions and resolve issues brought before it by consensus.
+- The Officers shall strive to make decisions and resolve issues brought before it by consensus.
 When a consensus is not feasible, decisions shall be made by a majority (most voted option) vote of the Officers.
 In the case that any Officer abstains and the result of the vote is a tie, the decision shall be made by the Network President and the Board of Directors shall be notified.

-2. The Board shall strive to make all decisions by consensus.
-When a consensus is not feasible, decisions shall be made up by a majority (most voted option).vote of the Board.
+- The Board shall strive to make all decisions by consensus.
+When a consensus is not feasible, decisions shall be made by a majority vote of the Board.

-VII.
-CHANGES TO THESE BYLAWS
+- CHANGES TO THESE BYLAWS

-1. These Bylaws may be amended at any regular meeting of the Board or by electronic mail by two-thirds majority vote of National Representatives provided that a quorum is reached and that the amendment be submitted in writing to all members of the Board at least 30 days in advance of the vote.
+- These Bylaws may be amended at any regular meeting of the Board or by electronic mail by two-thirds majority vote of National Representatives provided that a quorum is reached and that the amendment be submitted in writing to all members of the Board at least 30 days in advance of the vote.
 Electronic mail shall constitute written notice.

-1. Upon the dissolution of IYNC, assets shall be distributed to another organization pursuing similar goals.
+- Upon the dissolution of IYNC, assets shall be distributed to another organization pursuing similar goals.
 If that organization is based in the United States, such organization will be exempt under Section 501(c)(3) of the Internal Revenue Code, for one or more exempt purposes within the meaning of that Section of the Code or corresponding section of any future federal tax code.
 If that organization is based outside the United States, the organization will have a comparable status in its home country.